pola-rs/polars/docs/development/contributing/index.md

 This will do a number of things:

 - Use Python to create a virtual environment in the `.venv` folder.
-- Use [pip](https://pip.pypa.io/) to install all Python dependencies for development, linting, and building documentation.
+- Use [pip](https://pip.pypa.io/) and [uv](https://github.com/astral-sh/uv) to install all Python dependencies for development, linting, and building documentation.
 - Use Rust to compile and install Polars in your virtual environment. _At least 8GB of RAM is recommended for this step to run smoothly._
 - Use [pytest](https://docs.pytest.org/) to run the Python unittests in your virtual environment

+!!! note

+    There are a small number of specialized dependencies that are not installed by default.
+    If you are running specific tests and encounter an error message about a missing dependency, try running `make requirements-all` to install _all_ known dependencies).

 Check if linting also works correctly by running: